-- 2. By ethnicity and type of support (all state support)
+- 3. Navigate to By ethnicity and type of support section

-- 3. By ethnicity and type of benefit (non-income related benefits)
+- 6. Navigate to By ethnicity and type of income-related benefit section

 1. Main facts and figures

 51% of families in the UK received a type of state support, such as the State Pension or Child Benefit, in the 3 years to March 2021

 white British families were the most likely to receive state support, and families from the Chinese ethnic group were the least likely to

 white British families (51%) were the most likely to receive non-income related benefits, such as the State Pension

 families from the Bangladeshi and black ethnic groups (both 24%) were the most likely to receive income-related benefits, such as help with the cost of housing

 the percentage of families getting state support went down for every ethnic group in the time period covered by this data